 Although not the first time Tiger’s have been paired with golf, this random zoo attached to the course peaked our curiosity.
 El Tigre Golf & Country Club is oddly apart of a rescue program for tigers.
 Over the past decade or so more than 70 tigers have been cared for at this facility and on a typical day these large kittens can be seen walking the fairways or cruising in a golf cart with one of the care takers.
 Awesome.
 We were not so lucky to see them on the greens during our visit but we did say hi at the enclosure near the entrance of the course.

 Large jungle cats aside, the course itself is more than worth a visit.
 We were happy to see the raised service bar that we thought was only reserved for private clubs and signature courses (as experienced at Punta Mita) continued at El Tigre.
 Staff was attentive and helpful supplying much needed cold water and towels throughout the day.
 As for playing, I had a love/hate relationship with this course – strictly based on my personal performance.
-Most fairways are open although some are littered with bunkers making it challenging to say the least.
-One hole in particular looks like you are playing on the moon with crater like bunkers throughout.
+Most fairways are open although some are littered with bunkers making it challenging, to say the least.
+One hole in particular looks like you are playing on the moon with crater-like bunkers throughout.
 Other holes contained “fearsome” beach bunkers that seemed to go for days – or at least three strokes in my case.
-Needless to say we became very good at playing out of the sand that day.
+Needless to say, we became very good at playing out of the sand that day.

-On the flip side of the challenging holes was two birdies on the front 9 (which is unheard of for me) and an Eagle for Glenn on the back 9 – definitely unheard of for our group.
+On the flip side of the challenging holes were two birdies on the front 9 (which is unheard of for me) and an Eagle for Glenn on the back 9 – definitely unheard of for our group.
 I have never been so happy and so frustrated during a game in my life.

 Although not along the ocean, El Tigre is not without its scenic charm.
 See tropical birds bathing on one of the 12 holes featuring water or stumble upon large iguanas lazily sunning themselves as you search for that sliced shot.
 Tropical trees sway in the soft breeze and the picturesque Sierra Madre mountains backdrop almost every hole.
 A great deal of thought has gone into the features of this course with some small waterfalls, creeks, and in particular a fun island green on hole #6.
 Oh, and did I mention there are tigers?!?

-The service continued in the club house after our game as we enjoyed a quick bite to eat while a dozen or so employees vigorously removed the grass and mud from our irons.
+The service continued in the clubhouse after our game as we enjoyed a quick bite to eat while a dozen or so employees vigorously removed the grass and mud from our irons.
 Seriously, my clubs have never been so clean.
 El Tigre offers an excellent golf experience for those looking to be taken care of on and off the course.
 Definitely excellent value for what you pay.

 Marina Vallarta – Best Experience

 We finished up our mini-Mexico golf tournament with a round at Marina Vallarta.
 Located just minutes from downtown Puerto Vallarta, this golf club is perfect for those visiting on a budget.
 Although the price is what initially drew us in (the cheapest of the 3 courses we played) it was the fact that this course is basically one big alligator habitat that caught my attention.
-Natural lagoons are scattered throughout the course as are signs warning golfers that this is indeed an alligators home first.
-Basically you are just a tasty visitor in funny looking pants.
-My excitement for this uniqueness was not shared with all in our party.
+Natural lagoons are scattered throughout the course as are signs warning golfers that this is indeed an alligator home first.
+Basically, you are just a tasty visitor in funny looking pants.
+My excitement for this uniqueness was not shared by all in our party.
 Travis had to look away as I took 3 practice swings before finally hitting a ball lying inches from the water.
 To be fair we did see gators appear then disappear into the surprisingly deep waters.
-Visions of Chubs loosing his hand from the movie “Happy Gilmore” did cross my mind…several times.
+Visions of Chubs losing his hand from the movie “Happy Gilmore” did cross my mind…several times.

-Prior to that excitement we arrived at the course early enough to have a drink and a snack in the club house.
+Prior to that excitement, we arrived at the course early enough to have a drink and a snack in the clubhouse.
 Although older than the other courses we had visited, this clubhouse definitely has the most character and charm with nautical features and a truly Mexican feel tied in.
 The food was great, inexpensive, and the beer was cold.
-Outside the chipping and putting greens were in good shape and there was a driving range although we did not use it.
+Outside the chipping and putting, greens were in good shape and there was a driving range although we did not use it.
 As we headed to the 1st tee box we passed a group finishing up that provided us with a little heads up about the 11-foot gators on hole 11.
 Awesome.

-As the day went on we couldn’t help notice the level of service that we had grown accustom to had all but disappeared.
-Where was Jesus with the our ice cold water mist?
+As the day went on we couldn’t help notice the level of service that we had grown accustomed to had all but disappeared.
+Where was Jesus with our ice cold water mist?
 And where’s that kid with my latte?!?
 He never did come.
 Still, we were allowed to bring our own case of beer and, after buying a few bottles of water, were provided with a cooler and ice.
 Plus it was the cheapest course we had played that week so all was more than good.

 Although conditions were not optimal while we visited as several water hazards were drained or under repair, you could see that the layout is very unique and challenging.
 It turned out to be a very fun course – although this could have been the dozen beer talking – it played like a well kept and laid back public city course.
 Tropical trees, beaches, and decently maintained fairways and greens made for a great day out of the resort.
 The best moment of the day came when a group of locals rolled up on the road next to the 16th tee box and blared techno.
 Just a reminder that we were indeed off the country club circuit.
 Still, it was hilarious and made our afternoon that much more interesting.